Phone: (408) 924-7371

 Ching An Yang

-Abril is working on the analysis of NSF HIPAER Pole-to-Pole Observations (HIPPO) Global campaign during 2009 - 2011 for her undergraduate thesis.
-One of her goals is to understand the differences in cloud microphysical properties for ice and mixed-phase clouds between the Arctic and the Southern Ocean.
+Abril is working as an Air Quality Inspector for South Coast Air Quality Management District.
+She worked on the analysis of NSF HIPAER Pole-to-Pole Observations (HIPPO) Global campaign during 2009 - 2011 for her undergraduate thesis.
+One of her goals was to understand the differences in cloud microphysical properties for ice and mixed-phase clouds between the Arctic and the Southern Ocean.
 The Northern and Southern Hemispheres have significant contrast in aerosol number concentrations, yet it is still not well-known how such aerosol concentration contrast would lead to different cloud microphysical properties between the higher latitudes.

 During John's graduate work at SJSU, he has been working on two different projects.
 One is to compare the in-situ observations with the WRF simulations of deep convective clouds; the other is to use in-situ observations over the Southern Ocean from the NSF ORCAS campaign to evaluate global climate model simulations of mixed-phase clouds.
 John finished his Master thesis defense in spring of 2018, and will start his PhD study at University of Oklahoma.